Preschool Leaf Activities: How to Investigate Leaves

 - simple versus compound

 You can also provide a tray with different tree-themed items for open-ended sorting.
-Here are some materials that you can use for the sorting activity.
+Here are some fall items and materials that you can use for the sorting activity.

 - twigs and sticks